8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] when creating currentMYModels make sure they attach to the dealer in the database
 - [ ] need to update create currentMY page
 - [ ] need to add finance buffer somewhere in admin
+- [ ] need to do quick walkthrough video from main site for dealers to look at

 - [ ] -------- SALES --------